What is the PARVOPET natural product?

 Precautions for use: Shake well before use.
 Respect the dosage.

-PARVOPET remedy: 1 spray every day, in water or directly in the mouth. ** Stop when symptoms have disappeared.
+PARVOPET natural product: 1 spray every day, in water or directly in the mouth. **Stop when symptoms disappear.
+Not for prevention.
 30 ml spray bottle.

 (*Note: PARVOPET can be given as needed if the animal is experiencing severe diarrhea; one dose can be administered every time symptoms occur, up to multiple times a day.
 Once symptoms begin to subside, reduce dosage back to 1 spray per day until they disappear. )

-Essential oils can negate the effect of homeopathic remedies.
+Essential oils can negate the effect of homeopathic products.

 What is parvovirus in pets?